mattclement/blog/content/on_call_health.md

 +++

-**tl;dr - Responding quickly to changing needs and enforcing rituals promote long term personal and team health.
+**tl;dr - Nobody knows your team's needs better than the team itself.
+Responding quickly to changing needs and enforcing rituals promote long term personal and team health.
 The mental health of your team is higher priority than service you support.**

 On call responsibilities are spreading through the software engineering field.
 Systems are more complex.
 The depth of knowledge required to support these systems is increasing.
 How you (managers and individual contributors!) respond to this will have a powerful effect on the overall morale and health of individuals and the team.